ministryofjustice/hmpps-education-and-work-plan-api/README.md

 ## Configuring the project

+### JDK
+To develop and build the application locally you will need JDK 21 installed and configured.

 ### Ktlint formatting
 Ktlint is used to format the source code and a task runs in the Circle build to check the formatting.